 - Trying to be too nice when delivering feedback can confuse the receiver.
-The direct approach is best.
+A direct approach is best.

 - Creating an environment of psychological safety can make it easier for people to take feedback without getting defensive.

-How confident are you about giving difficult feedback?
+How confident are you about delivering negative feedback?
 If you think your skills could use a boost, you’re not alone.
 Believe it or not, only 14.5% of managers strongly agree that they’re effective at delivering constructive criticism.

-Research shows that avoiding confrontation can create even more emotional stress than if you had given feedback in the first place, according to researchers from the University of Sam Houston.
+Research shows that avoiding confrontation can create even more emotional stress than if you had delivered the dificult feedback in the first place, according to researchers from the University of Sam Houston.

 And that stress can ultimately lead to a toxic work environment.
 The same study notes that withholding feedback “can also lead to employee alienation and neglect … which often results in dramatic decreases in employee morale, productivity, and performance.
 This neglect can further lead to stress, anxiety, depression, and other forms of psychosomatic illness.”